mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp17.png)

  e.
 Ensure the successful creation of the environment.
 It will take minimum 10mins to create the environment.
+The Health Status will be severe.

  <img width="863" alt="image" src="https://user-images.githubusercontent.com/101570105/202484018-6c2acd15-e09f-48a0-a59d-435069a32fb8.png">